Master of Science in Speech Language Pathology

 Sample Plan of Study

-The Student Progress Committee of the MS-SLP degree program will ensure that the following schedule is followed by MS-SLP students to make appropriate progress towards their degree.
-The Student Progress Committee will grant exceptions from this schedule only under extenuating circumstances.
+The program's Student Progress Committee will ensure that MS-SLP students follow the following schedule to make appropriate progress toward their degree.
+The Student Progress Committee will only grant exceptions from this schedule under extenuating circumstances.

 All students in the MS-SLP program must complete the following course of study: